Critical-Infrastructure-Systems-Lab/DHALSIM/doc/configuration.rst

 ------------------------
 *This is an optional value*

-There are multiple types of attack available.
+There are multiple types of attacks available.
 They are described in the :ref:`Attacks` section.
-If this option is left out, or commented out, the simulation will run without attacks.
+If this option is left out or commented out, the simulation will run without attacks.

 If you want to put the attacks in a separate file, see the section :ref:`Attacks in a separate file`.